 Friday’s decision is the latest twist in a saga that has made global headlines and brought Australia’s immigration and covid-19 policies under scrutiny.

-Djokovic said he was under the impression that he could enter because two independent panels had granted him an exemption on the grounds that he had been infected with covid-19 in December.
+Djokovic said he was under the impression that he might enter because two independent panels had granted him an exemption on the grounds that he had been infected with covid-19 in December.
 The government argued that a previous infection did not prevent him from getting vaccinated.

 Despite Monday’s ruling, the immigration minister retained ministerial power to personally intervene in the case and ultimately had the last word on whether Djokovic would be allowed to stay, although his decision can be appealed.